basarat/typescript-book-alpha/10/type-sytem.md

 ### Structural typing

+> We will discuss `interface`, `number` later.
+But the code should make some intutive sense at this point.

 In some languages (specifically nominally typed ones) static typing results in unnecessary ceremony because even though *you know* that the code will work fine the language semantics force you to copy stuff around.
 This is why stuff like [automapper for C#](http://automapper.org/) is *vital* for C#.

 In TypeScript because we really want it to be easy for JavaScript developers with a minimum cognitive overload, types are *structural*.
 This means that *duck typing* is a first class language construct.
 Consider the following example.
 The function `iTakePoint2D` will accept anything that contains all the things (`x` and `y`) it expects: